This is a hopeful time. With more and more people getting the vaccine, we can all look forward to a return to a more normal way of life.

 The Pfizer vaccine is authorized for emergency use for those age 12 and older.
 Moderna’s and J&J/Janssen’s vaccines are authorized for emergency use in those 18 and older.

 All of the vaccines are highly effective in all of the populations studied.
-The Pfizer vaccine is currently the only vaccine available at our Vaccine Clinic.
+The Pfizer vaccine is currently the only vaccine available at our Chest and Immunization Center.

 No, you cannot develop COVID-19 disease from any of the vaccines nor does the vaccine affect the results of a COVID-19 PCR or antigen test.